TarunG1122/Driver-Drowsiness-detection-using-CNN-and-open-cv-with-warning-alarm/README.md

 ## Codes:
 "Model.py" contains the code used to build the CNN classifier model.
-“https://github.com/TarunG1122/Drowsiness-detection-using-open-cv-with-warning-alarm/blob/main/drowsiness%20detection%20with%20warning%20alarm.ipynb” is the main file of this project.
+“drowsiness detection with warning alarm.ipynb” is the main file of this project.
 To start the detection procedure, one have to run this file.